mkj/tgiistat/README.md

-# TGiiNet-1 modem statistics
+# TG-1 and TG-789 modem statistics

 Fetches statistics from a tgiinet modem.
 These are made by Technicolor, sold by Australian ISP iinet.

 I've tested with 15.4 firmware (15.53.7004-V1-7-1-CRF557) in bridge mode.
 Thanks to Shannon Wynter for his [nbntest](https://github.com/freman/nbntest/), some